vk-cs/docs-public/docs/en/main/base/iaas/vm-images/custom-image/custom-image.md

 ## Export image

-Images can be downloaded from VK CS to use virtual machine data in a local environment.
+Images can be downloaded from VK Cloud to use virtual machine data in a local environment.

 ### OpenStack CLI